 The „A-Trane“ on Bleibtreustraße in Charlottenburg has a living room atmosphere.
 You can get very close to stars and up-and-coming talent at the jazz concerts in Charlottenburg.

-To find a club or bar, look on the internet you can also use the weekly German magazines Zitty and Tip or the English-language magazine The ExBerliner and the free magazines and info cards in many stands in the city.
-Zitty discontinued its printed magazine in July 2020, currently there is still an online edition.
+To find a club or bar, check the internet or use the weekly German magazines Zitty and Tip or the English-language magazine The ExBerliner and the free magazines and info cards in many stands in the city.
+The Zitty stopped its printed magazine in July 2020, at the moment there is still an online edition.

 If you like it more rocky, you should go to the „Astra Kulturhaus“ in Friedrichshain.
-The Astra is a live stage for young rock bands and a hip place in the Friedrichshain scene neighborhood, right on the RAW grounds.
+The Astra is a live stage for young rock bands and a hip venue in the Friedrichshain scene neighbourhood, directly on the RAW site.

 Not far away: Musik und Frieden at Schlesisches Tor in Kreuzberg is the place to go for newcomer bands and parties.